funcx-faas/funcx-web-service/dockers/README.md

 Copy and paste this into your browser, and you will be plunked into your `dockers/endpoints/` directory that is mounted into the endpoint container.
 You can make a jupyter notebook there, which will be saved on the host as well.

+**Note:** it would/will be possible to run the notebook from your laptop instead, but for a variety of reasons, it is better to run it from within the container network.
+First, for library consistency.
+We want the notebook to use the same library versions as exist in the containers, and so the easiest way to do that is to just run it in a container as well.
+Second, the easy way of making the web server's certs causes some issues with the `requests` library when connecting from the host machine (the cert claims to be for `funcx.org`, which the host knows isn't true).

 ### Viewing logs
 For now, most service logs are dumped to the console where you ran `docker-compose up`.
 Some logs from other processes however do not appear there.
 The spawned forwarder logs are available on your host in `forwarder/forwarder_logs`.
 You